-Investors should note that our investment focus on companies providing solutions to global environmental challenges will mean the exclusion of investments within the index which may lead to underperformance by the Fund versus the benchmark.
+Investors should note that our investment focus on companies that mitigate the effects of climate change will mean the exclusion of investments which may lead to underperformance by the Fund versus the sector.
 Over the long term, however, we believe that environmental sustainability is fully aligned with economic sustainability, and that this should translate to a combination of positive impact and financial return.

-Shares Offered Initial Charge Annual Charge Class A net accumulation USD 0% actual 1.50% actual Class B net income (£1m or more invested) 0% actual 0.75% actual Class B net income EUR (€1m or more invested) 0% actual 0.75% actual Class B net income USD (\$1m or more invested) 0% actual 0.75% actual Class D net income 0% actual 0.00% actual Class I net income (£100 or more invested) 0% actual 0.40% actual Class I net accumulation (£100 or more invested) 0% actual 0.40% actual Class I net income USD (\$100 or more invested) 0% actual 0.40% actual
+Shares Offered Initial Charge Annual Charge Class B net income (£1m or more invested) 0% actual 0.75% actual Class D net income 0% actual 0.00% actual Class I net income (£100m or more invested) 0% actual 0.45% actual Class I net accumulation (£100m or more invested) 0% actual 0.45% actual Class S accumulation (£250m or more invested) 0% actual 0.30% actual